30 YEARS OF CRAFTSMANSHIP

-For over twenty years I have been making didgeridoo.
+For over 30 years I have been making Yidaki (didgeridoo.)
 I have always made yidaki with the the respect and awareness of its origins coming from north east Arnhem Land.

 DSC08324.png